bathtubfulloftoast/novassite/cache/README.md

-this file only exists to allow for this folder to be created automatically if anything else is in this folder it shouldnt be.
+this file only exists to allow for this folder to be created automatically.

 however while im here ill explain this a little bit